rogerwelin/rogerwelin.github.io/content/posts/postgres-bloat.md

 Understanding these edge cases is half the battle.
 VACUUM works well when given the chance, but it needs help: short transactions, tuned thresholds for hot tables, and awareness of replica interactions.
 With that foundation in place, let's recap what we've learned.

 ### 5. Takeaways
-So how worried should you be about bloat?
+So, how worried should you be about bloat?
 Probably not that much.
-Bloat isn't a flaw; it's a design tradeoff.
-Bloat is only a problem if it's causing other problems, like bad read latency, high (expensive) disk usage or high IOPS.
-Next question how much bloat is too much?
-That's a judgment call and it depends on your workload.
-But the rule of thumb is: the bigger your database the less bloat you should accept.
-For lage databases > 50-100+ GB no more that ~20% dead tuples - you can find out the percentage by [running this query for example](https://github.com/NikolayS/postgres_dba/blob/master/sql/b3_table_pgstattuple.sql)
+Bloat isn't a flaw; it's a fundamental design tradeoff of MVCC.
+It only becomes a problem when it starts impacting your performance - whether through sluggish read latency, excessive disk costs, or high IOPS.

-Next question; how much bloat is too much?
-That's a judgment call and it depends on your workload.
-But the rule of thumb is: the bigger your database the less bloat you should accept.
-For large databases > 40-100GB no more than 20% dead tuples
+**How much bloat is too much?** That’s a judgment call based on your workload, but a good rule of thumb is: the larger the database, the less bloat you should tolerate.

-If you do have a large database and issues with bloat the best way to deal with bloated tables is tuning autovacuum:
+* For small databases: 30%–50% bloat is often negligible.
+* For large databases (50–100+ GB): You generally want to keep dead tuples below 20%.
+You can find your specific percentage by running [this query](https://github.com/NikolayS/postgres_dba/blob/master/sql/b3_table_pgstattuple.sql).

+If you do find yourself battling significant bloat, your first line of defense is tuning autovacuum to be more aggressive:

-* `autovacuum_vacuum_scale_factor` - as previously mentioned, default is 20% and can be set much lower
+* `autovacuum_vacuum_scale_factor` - The default is 20%.
+For high-traffic tables, consider dropping this lower so cleanup triggers sooner
-* `autovacuum_vacuum_threshold` - default is 50 dead tuples and if you know your workload well you can set `autovacuum_vacuum_scale_factor` to 0 and set this to a higher value
+* `autovacuum_vacuum_threshold` - The default is 50 dead tuples and if you know your workload well you can set `autovacuum_vacuum_scale_factor` to 0 and set this to a higher value
-* `autovacuum_max_workers` - default is 3 and can be set to a higher value.
-Check `pg_stat_progress_vacuum` to see how many autovacuum workers are running.
-Increase if always at max
+* `autovacuum_max_workers` - The default is 3.
+If pg_stat_progress_vacuum shows your workers are constantly at max capacity, consider increasing this, just remember that workers share the `autovacuum_vacuum_cost_limit`

-Your database will keep growing.
-Now you know why and what to do about it.
+Your database will keep growing as long as you're writing data.
+Now you understand the *why* behind the growth and have the tools to keep it under control.